 - Adrian R. Bell, head of the ICMA Centre at the University of Reading’s Henley Business School, discussed the level of speculation in financial markets, which he considered to be unique in human history.

 - Paul Craven, a behavioral finance coach, shared practical measures that investment professionals can take to address their behavioral biases.

 - Willis Sparks, director of global macro at Eurasia Group, declared that the winning MENA economies would be the ones that address uncertainty by successfully diversifying.

-Hosted by CFA Society Egypt, the 2017 CFA Institute Middle East Investment Conference will continue in this tradition, offering a unique opportunity for delegates to gain firsthand insights from leading experts and network with like-minded peers.
+Hosted by CFA Society Egypt, the 2017 Middle East Investment Conference will continue in this tradition, offering a unique opportunity for delegates to gain firsthand insights from leading experts and network with like-minded peers.